Move to a new PC

 Not using Windows

 If you're not using Windows see Moving your profile for another solution.
 One quick and dirty solution would be to start the Mozilla application on the new PC and immediately exit.
 That will create a stub of a profile (if you didn't have a profile on that PC).
-You could then find its location and copy the contents of your old profile over it.
+You could then find its location ("help -> troubleshooting information -> show folder" will open your systems file manager at that directory) and copy the contents of your old profile over it.
 That is described in more detail here .
 However, we've learned from helping people in the forums that there are a lot less problems if you use a not well known feature of the profile manager to tell the application where the profile is instead.
 That is described here.

 Copy and paste just a few files instead